Norwegian Star accidents and incidents

 (pier collision) On April 27, 2012, upon docking in Manhattan (NYC New York) the ship struck the pier where the USS Intrepid aircraft carrier was docked.
 The collision was blamed on strong winds and low tide.
 No injuries were reported.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 (sexual) On March 6, 2012, a 29-year-old male crew was arrested in homeport Tampa Florida and charged with sexual assault on a minor, and also with possession of child pornography.
 The man (of Croatian origin) worked on the ship as assistant cruise director.

-The incident occurred on 7-day Western Caribbean cruise (itinerary Jan 29 - Feb 5) and when the ship was docked in call port Costa Maya Mexico.
-The man admitted he had a sexual contact with the 16-year-old female passenger (traveling with her parents).
+The incident occurred on a 7-day Western Caribbean cruise (itinerary Jan 29 - Feb 5) and when the ship was docked in call port Costa Maya Mexico.
+The man admitted he had sexual contact with the 16-year-old female passenger (travelling with her parents).
 The search of his computer revealed downloaded videos containing child pornography.

 (law news) On May 7 2012, the man pleaded guilty, facing up to 10 years in federal prison.

 On July 6, 2010, the vessel was reported for water pollution in Alaska, violating the Alaskan wastewater standard for Coliform bacteria.